-Six-time Emmy award winner Raj Mathai is the weeknight news anchor for NBC Bay Area.
-Raj anchors the nightly 5 pm, 6 pm and 11 pm News and is among the Bay Area’s most well-known TV personalities.
+Eight-time Emmy award winner Raj Mathai is the weeknight news anchor for NBC Bay Area.
+Raj anchors the nightly 5 pm, 6 pm and 11 pm News and is among the Bay Area’s most well-known journalists.

 Raj also hosts a series titled "The Interview."
 He goes behind the scenes with high profile newsmakers including Kamala Harris, Gavin Newsom, Colin Powell, Tyler Florence, Jed York and many more.